The Forest for the Trees: Release

 The Forest for the Trees was released on DVD on February 1, 2006 by Film Movement.

 Reception

 Awards

 In 2005, The Forest for the Trees won the top award at three international film festivals: the Indie Lisboa Festival (in Portugal), the Newport Film Festival, and the Valencia Golden Jove Film Festival.

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 77% based on 13 critics, with an average rating of 6.3/10.

 Jamie Woolley of BBC wrote "For a first film, it's accomplished; for a college project, it's astonishing".

-Time Out commented "Eva Lbau's lynchpin performance as Melanie is a shattering lesson in the tropes of timidity and awkwardness, and serves in taking this cinema of cruelty into as yet uncharted territory".
+Time Out commented "Eva Löbau's lynchpin performance as Melanie is a shattering lesson in the tropes of timidity and awkwardness, and serves in taking this cinema of cruelty into as yet uncharted territory".

 According to Eddie Cockrell of Variety "Tapping in to primal fears of professional ineptitude and social rejection with an almost sadistic meticulousness, The Forest for the Trees is a precisely modulated first film".